 The Rider ProFlex is equipped with a hydrostatic transmission that gives the driver complete control over driving.
-The speed is regulated continuously with the foot pedals, forwards and reverse.
+The speed is controlled variably using the pedals, forward or back.

-The Rider ProFlex 21 II has a differential lock that enables the rear wheels to be run locked.
+The Rider ProFlex 21 has a differential lock that enables the rear wheels to be run locked.